 Painless is the company's research platform in the field of pain and contains two projects: ACD440, which is a drug candidate in the clinical development phase for the treatment of neuropathic pain, and TrkA-NAM, which targets severe pain in other conditions such as osteoarthritis.
-Both projects involve non-opiates, which is important to emphasize, because of the inherent risk associated with opiates for abuse, overdose and secondary injuries - which has led to avoidance of opiates as first-line treatment for pain.
-Despite this treatment problem they are still frequently used, for which reason the need for new non-opiate treatments is great.
+Both projects involve non-opioids, which is important to emphasize, because of the inherent risk associated with opioids for abuse, overdose and secondary injuries - which has led to avoidance of opioids as first-line treatment for pain.
+Despite this treatment problem they are still requently used, for which reason the need for new non-opioid treatments is great.

-Platform Candidate Indication Research phase Preclinical phase Phase I Phase II Phase III

-less ACD440 Neuropathic pain

-Painless TrkA-NAM Osteoarthritis pain
+Platform Candidate Mechanism of action Indication Research phase Pre-clinical phase Phase I Phase II Phase III S ACD440 TrpV1 antagonist Neuropathic pain Painless ACD137 Negative Allosteric Modulator (NAM) of TrkA receptors Osteoarthritis pain